xfalcox/discourse-overwatch-stats/README.md

 ## After Installation

-You need to enable the plugin on Settings -> Plugins and fill you Dropbox API Key that you can get [here](https://www.dropbox.com/developers/apps/create).
+You need to enable the plugin on Settings -> Plugins and fill what's the field with BattleNet Tag info.

 ## About